Last Updated on February 13, 2024

 - Mix your dry ingredients together (2 tbsp brown sugar, 2 tbsp paprika, 1 tbsp kosher salt, and 1/2 tbsp black pepper), and rub it on the meaty side of your baby back ribs.
+You can skip this step if you are opting for just bbq sauce.

 - Place the ribs in your slow cooker with the meaty side of the ribs facing the inside wall.
 The rib rack should curve with the wall of the crockpot.